slantview/envd/README.md

 [etcd](https://github.com/coreos/etcd).
 You can use it to either run once and exit or to watch a key field for updates and restart your application.

+The configuration data is pulled down and provided to the application via local environment variables.
+You can then use these variables within your application like normal.

-The goal of this project is to provide highly available configuration data independent of application deployment.
+The goal of this project is to provide highly available, secure configuration data independent of application deployment or stack.

 ## Configuration